sky-mart/platform-nordicnrf52-add-on/README.md

 ...
 ```
 # Add-on
 Added support of Nordic's PCA10059 dongle board equiped with nRF52840 SoC, which has pre-flashed Nordic's DFU bootloader.
 We have excluded SoftDevice, so it has more FLASH and RAM memory available.
+The original version of the platform can be found [here](https://github.com/platformio/platform-nordicnrf52).

 # Configuration